SumiyaC/News-API/rdi/README.md

 - **Pagination:** Results are paginated, allowing users to navigate through multiple pages of news articles.
 - **Responsive Design:** The app is responsive and works well on both desktop and mobile devices.

-## Primary Languages and Technologies Used
+## Languages and Technologies Used

 - **JavaScript:** The main programming language used for writing the React application logic.
 - **CSS:** Used for styling the user interface of the application.